bjnath/demodocs/INSTALL.rst

 pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's assumed you can use your system's command line to install packages and are using a
+Prerequisites: You can use your system's command line to install packages and are using a
 `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_